 - the list of EPS Bearer Ids received from the MME;

-- the PGW S8-C F-TEID received from the MME.
+- the PGW S8-C F-TEID received from the MME;

+- the epsBearerCxtStatus attribute, indicating the status of all the EPS bearer contexts in the UE, if corresponding information has been received in the Create SM Context request (see subclause 5.2.2.2.2).

 2a.
 Same as step 2 of Figure 5.2.2.7.1-1, with the following modifications.
+If:

-If the H-SMF finds a corresponding PDU session based on the EPS Bearer Ids and PGW S8-C F-TEID received in the request, and if it can proceed with moving the PDN connection to 5GS, the H-SMF shall return a 201 Created response including the following additional information:
+- the H-SMF finds a corresponding PDU session based on the EPS Bearer Ids and PGW S8-C F-TEID received in the request;

+- the default EPS bearer context of the corresponding PDU session is not reported as inactive by the UE in the epsBearerCtxStatus attribute, if received; and

+- the H-SMF can proceed with moving the PDN connection to 5GS,

+then the H-SMF shall return a 201 Created response including the following additional information:

 - PDU Session ID corresponding to the EPS PDN connection;